monaen/FDHS-2022Spring/docs/anaconda.md

 ## Installation

-Anaconda is available for **Windows**, **Mac OS X**, and **Linux**.
-You can find the installers and installation instructions at the official webpage [https://www.anaconda.com/download/](https://www.anaconda.com/download/).
+Anaconda is available for diverse systems including **Windows**, **Mac OS X**, and **Linux**.
+You can find the installers at the official webpage [https://www.anaconda.com/download/](https://www.anaconda.com/download/).

-Or you can also find the installation guidelines from the following links:
+And you can also find the installation guidelines from the following links:

 * [Installing on Windows](https://docs.anaconda.com/anaconda/install/windows/)
 * [Installing on macOS](https://docs.anaconda.com/anaconda/install/mac-os/)